zoemartin01/YAGPDB-Embed-Generator/README.md

 # YAGPDB.xyz Embed Generator

-This script allows the easy creation of custom embeds for the use in YAGPDB.xys custom commands from a discord embed json created with
+This script allows the easy creation of custom embeds for the use in [YAGPDB.xyz's](https://yagpdb.xyz/) custom commands from a discord embed json created with
 [an Embed Builder like this](https://embedbuilder.nadekobot.me/) or my personal favourite, the one [in the CarlBot Dashboard.](https://carl.gg/)

 ## Use